-For more on Canada, be sure to check out our lists of the 5 Most Affordable Canadian Cities for Students and the 10 Best Scholarships in Canada for International Students.
+For more on Canada, check out our lists of the 5 Most Affordable Canadian Cities for Students and the 10 Best Scholarships in Canada for International Students.

-This famous Canadian interjection is an actual word in the Oxford English Dictionary.
+Seventh on our list is one of our most popular Canada fun facts.
+This famous interjection is an actual word in the Oxford English Dictionary.
 The definition is “an exclamation used to represent a sound made in speech, especially one used to express enquiry, surprise, or to elicit agreement.”
-Pretty cool way to kick of our list of Canada facts, eh?!
+Pretty cool way to kick off our list of fun facts about Canada, eh?

-Superman may be known as the great American hero, but his origins lie in the Great White North.
+Superman may be known as a great American (super)hero, but his origin story comes in part from a Canadian.
 Canadian comic book artist Joe Shuster created the famous DC Comics character with writer Jerry Siegel in the 1930s while the pair were still in high school.
-The pair eventually sold their comic strip to Detective Comics Inc. (which later became DC Comics) for $130 USD.
-Superman made his comic book debut on April 18, 1938 in Action Comics #1, a series that continues to be published to this day.
+They eventually sold their comic strip to Detective Comics Inc. (which later became DC Comics) for US$130.
+Superman made his comic book debut on April 18, 1938, in Action Comics #1, a series that is published to this day.

-5. Canada has less gravity than anywhere else in the world!
+Fun Fact #5: Canada has less gravity than anywhere else in the world

 Well, sort of.
+We’ll explain this one further, as it’s an integral part of our special Canada fun facts.
 In the Hudson Bay region, the average resident weighs a tenth of an ounce less than they would anywhere else.
 Why?
 Well, it all goes back to the last ice age, which ended over 11,000 years ago.
 During this period, much of Canada was covered by a giant glacier called the Laurentide Ice Sheet.
 Ice is really heavy, so when the ice began to melt about 21,000 years ago, the Earth underneath it began to slowly spring back.
-However, the Hudson Bay region is still deformed to this day and so has less mass than it should.
-Less mass means less gravity, which explains why you’ll weigh just a little bit less if you set foot in this part of Canada.
+Even today, the Hudson Bay region is still deformed and has less mass than it should.
+Less mass means less gravity.
+That explains why you’ll weigh just a little bit less if you set foot in this part of Canada.

-All that’s left of the Laurentide Ice Sheet is the Barnes Ice Cap, in the middle of Baffin Island in northern Canada.
+The Barnes Ice Cap, in the middle of Baffin Island in northern Canada, is all that’s left of this Ice Sheet.
 Unfortunately, due to global warming, it may not be around for much longer.

-Canada is internationally recognized as a multicultural nation and that’s not just due to good marketing.
-According to Statistics Canada, nearly 7 million Canadians were born in a different country (for context, Canada’s population was 37.06 million as of 2018).
-This makes Canada the most diverse country among G8 nations!
-The majority of Canada’s foreign-born population live in Ontario, British Columbia, Quebec, and Alberta.
+Fourth on our list of Canada fun facts are the country’s diverse population.
+Canada is known as a multicultural nation, and that’s not just due to good marketing.
+According to Statistics Canada, nearly 8.3 million Canadians were born in a different country.
+(For context, Canada’s population was 37.06 million as of 2018.)
+This makes Canada the most diverse country among the G8 nations!
+The majority of Canadian newcomers live in the provinces of Ontario, British Columbia, Quebec, and Alberta.

-Canada is a country that recognizes the importance of quality education and this is reflected in its people.
+Canada is a country that recognizes the importance of quality education.
+In turn, its population reflects the country’s dedication to providing a good education.
 Over 56% of Canadian adults hold a college degree, the highest proportion among developed nations.
-The next most educated country in the world is Japan at just over 50%, followed by Israel with 49.9%.
+The next most educated country in the world is Japan at just over 50%, followed by Israel at 49.9%.

-We hope you enjoyed our list of surprising Canada facts!
+We hope you enjoyed our list of Canada fun facts!

 Interested in studying in Canada?
-Start your free account with ApplyBoard and let us help you with the application process!
+Register for free with ApplyBoard and let us guide you through the application process.